mordax7/ansible-role-librespot/README.md

 raspotify_cache_args: "" # use /var/cache/librespot for cache location if needed so.
 Cache is disabled by default
 raspotify_volume: "--enable-volume-normalisation --linear-volume --initial-volume=100" # default volume when connecting to the client
 raspotify_args: "--backend alsa --device default" # backend could be set to pipe here, but it's for very advanced use cases of
-raspotify_git_branch: "master" # git branch from which you want to build from
+raspotify_git_branch: "master" # git branch/commit from which you want to build it from
+raspotify_librespot_git_branch: "dev" # git branch from librespot that you want to build it from, leave empty if you want to use default one
 ```
 Variables for the native ```librespot``` type of installation:
 ```